Pattern-Projects/volunteer-fsf-project/README.md

 #### Heroku Postgres Add-on
 Databases can be created and hosted on heroku using their built in **PostgreSQL** add-ons.

+#### Pipeline Developement
+Allows for staging of the development version app alongside the production ready app.
+New features added to the development app can be tested on the staged apps without directly affecting the user experience of the production version.

 #### Dataclips
 The Heorku Postgres add-on allows for secure links to SQL queries of the database known as dataclips.
 They are great for quick referencing of the database and sharing of specific data across teams.